AviatrixSystems/Docs/HowTos/EncrOverExpRoute.rst

 |

-| 5.
-Generate Enterprise datacenter configuration template
+| 4.
+Download the configuration template
-|    Go to VPC/VNet -> site2Cloud -> List,
+|    Go to site2Cloud,
 |
 |   a.
 Select the connection.
 |   b.
-Click Download.
+Click Download Configuration.
 |   c.
 If your remote edge device is not listed in the dropdown menu, simply select an available one in the menu.
 |   d.
 Click “Yes, Download” to download a template file that contains
       the gateway public IP address, VPC CIDR, pre-shared secret and